qlibs/sml/README.md

       switch-case, if-else, co-routines, state pattern, etc. can be used instead.
 Use your own judgment and experience when choosing a solution based its trade-offs.

+- I don't understand it, why wouldn't I simply use switch-case or state pattern?

+    > Switch-case, state pattern can be used instead of state machines, however, the maintance of such solutions in the long term is arguable due to the growing complexity over time.

 - What features are supported and what features will be supported?

     > ATM SML2 supports basic UML features such as transitions, processing events, unexpected events, etc.